Every UX team needs a user research repository.

 Once you set up the repository, you can get to creating insights.
 As we mentioned earlier, “reports” don’t have to be the atomic unit of research insight.

-With Grain as your repository, the atomic unit of your research insight is a “Highlight” — capturing the important moment that led you to the insight.
-Just select the text in the transcript from your user interviews to capture the key moments.
-Every key moment is a video clip that can be shared separately by copying a URL.
+With Grain as your repository, the atomic unit of your research insight is a "Highlight", a short video clip that captures the important moment that led you to the insight.
+Just select the text in the transcript from your user interviews to capture the key moments and turn it into a shareable video clip.

 “The majority of my presentation is letting these video clips run, watching the reactions on stakeholders' faces and then briefly explaining some context—with any recommendations moving forward.”